zhleternity/image_retrieval_binary_hash_code/README.md

     ├── results #output results
     |── indexing.py #extract features,and build the index
     ├── retrieve.py #do the image retrieval
-    ├── get_image_path.py #get image path to txt,it may need do some change on the dataste path ├── README.md
+    ├── init_path.py #init caffe path and other config ├── README.md
     └── requirements.txt
     ```